awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-targets-and-rate-controls.md

 The following procedure describes how to use the Systems Manager console to create a State Manager association that uses targets and rate controls\.

 **Important**
 The following procedure is intended for creating an association with a `Command` or `Policy` document\.
-For information on creating an association that uses an `Automation` document, see [Running Automation Workflows with Triggers using State Manager](automation-sm-target.md)\.
+For information on creating an association that uses an `Automation` document, see [Running Automation Workflows with Triggers Using State Manager](automation-sm-target.md)\.

 **To create a State Manager association that uses targets and rate controls**